 Your child must meet all other usual passport requirements.

-If you are applying for your child’s passport
+If you are applying for your child’s first passport

 You need to complete a child passport application (PDF 1.5MB)